Sergeant John Peter Schlathau

 During his retirement, Slats travelled, spent time fishing which was his life-time passion and started a new hobby, bird watching.
 Georgette died in 1986; he remarried in 1988 and continued to live in Toronto until his death in April of 2011.
 Slats was extremely reluctant to answer questions from his children concerning his service during his Army career, but his pride in being a member of Canada's First Parachute Battalion was expressed in other ways.
 His Battle Dress always hung in his closet, the red beret was worn whenever yard work was done and a statue of a paratrooper in full regalia was prominently displayed on his bedroom dresser.

-Uniform and private purchase beret (three-quarter view).
+Uniform and private purchase beret (right side view).

-Uniform and private purchase beret (side view).
+Uniform and private purchase beret (left side view).

 Lee Enfield Rifle